-Objective 2 Observations Recommendations Capability Element Responsible Party Completion Date Enhance stakeholder's understanding of the coordination and operational issues required for setting priorities and organizing limited resources for mid-term and long-term recovery.
-Transportation stakeholders do not have experience in multi-agency/regional priority setting.
+Objective 2 Observations Recommendations Capability Element Responsible Party Completion Date understanding of the coordination and operational issuesdd m m operational issuesrequired for setting priorities and organizing limited resources for mid-term and long-term recovery.Th pr co co Transportation stakeholders to not have experience in nulti-agency/regional priority setting.
 The forms and scoring processes in the Annex were confusing to participants.
 There was uncertainty and discomfort with the topic of prioritizing scarce resources.
-An established prioritization process could provide logical and objective explanations to share with the public regarding the prioritization of recovery projects.
-Participants felt that the role of the State versus the role of the County needed to be better defined in order to make regional prioritization decisions.
+An established prioritization process could provide logical and objective explanations to share with the public egarding the prioritization of ecovery projects.
+Participants felt that the role of the State versus the role of he County needed to be petter defined in order to nake regional prioritization lecisions.
 Get involved in current planning sponsored by the RCPGP to update the detour maps and developing mid-term transportation recovery groups to help public and private transportation stakeholders develop local plans and procedures.
 Provide additional training on the tools and processes in the Transportation Recovery Annex using the Train the Trainer tools provided to the RCPT members.
 Jurisdictions need to plan for prioritization decisions that may not be favorable to them and prepare to inform their residents of those decisions.
 Integrate Transportation Recovery issues and tools in regularly scheduled training and exercises.
-Develop local transportation recovery plans supporting the regional transportation recovery plans supporting the regional transportation recovery plans supporting the source of the completed.
+Develop local transportation recovery plans supporting the regional transportation recovery plans supporting the regional transportation recovery plans supporting the source the forms and instructions and clarify how the forms should be completed.
 Review the forms and instructions and clarify how the forms should be completed.
 Review the scoring methodology and provide excel spread sheets with proper formula so all that a jurisdiction needs to do is enter the raw data and the score is determined.
 Revisit the prioritization matrix and see if there is a more balanced way of scoring priorities, or develop an electronic method of prioritizing and hide the weighted values from the priority setters until projects are scored and ranked.
 Planning Snohomish Co DEM WSDOT RCPT members Washington EMD Ongoing